bthe/useRice/README.md

 useRice
 =======

-Document connected to the Icelandic R user group
+Documents connected to the Icelandic R user group